Santa Lucía River: Environmental issues

 Because of its location in an important agricultural zone in the South of Uruguay, nutrient runoff and eutrophication is common due to intensive agriculture.
 A 2008-2009 study found phosphorus and nitrogen pollution exceeding both local and international standards and causing algae blooms.
 Additionally, a 2022 paper found that herbicide use in the basin further amplified the eutrophication.

+The river is heavily used as a water supply in Uruguay.
+With no plans made to mitigate the impacts of a drought, there was a water crisis from 2022 to 2023.

-Since a 2013 algea bloom, the Canelones Department and national government have been encouraging dairy farmers and other animal agriculture rpdoucers to improve their effluent management from animal operations, including settling basins and other waste management practices.
+Since a 2013 algea bloom, the Canelones Department and national government have been encouraging dairy farmers and other animal agriculture producers to improve their effluent management from animal operations, including settling basins and other waste management practices.